Hawaii EV Incentives, Tax Credits and Rebates

 Current EV incentives in Hawaii

-There are two main types of EV incentives: one for the purchase of vehicles — new or used — and the other for acquiring home charging equipment.
-In each case, buyers get to save money in the form of a financial incentive, an income tax credit or a rebate.
+There are two main types of EV incentives: one for purchasing new or used electric vehicles, and the other for installing home charging equipment.
+In each case, buyers can save money through a financial incentive, an income tax credit or a rebate.

 How much can EV incentives save you in Hawaii?